 You should evaluate Wrike's scalability as it relates to your team’s size and growth trajectory.

 For small teams or startups, the Free or Team plans might be sufficient, offering essential features for basic project management, like custom table views.
 Medium-sized teams of up to 200 users, on the other hand, might benefit from the Business plan, which provides more advanced tools and storage.
-Lastly, large organizations or rapidly growing teams should consider the Enterprise or Pinnacle plans for their enhanced security, custom workflows, and extensive storage options.
+Lastly, large organizations or rapidly growing teams should consider the Business or Pinnacle plans for their enhanced security, custom workflows, and extensive storage options.

 Selecting the right plan ensures your team has the necessary tools to grow and succeed.
 Make sure to weigh all your options beforehand to select the best Wrike plan for you.